 According to the CySEC Directive, these Pillar III Disclosures should be included in either the financial statements of the investment firms if these are published, or on their websites.
 In addition, these Disclosures must be verified by the external auditors of the investment firm.
 The investment firm is responsible for submitting its external auditors' verification report on these disclosures to CySEC.
 The Company has included these Disclosures as per the Directive on its website as it does not publish financial statements.
-Verification of these Disclosures has been made by its external auditors and an auditor's report submitted to CySEC.
+Verification of these Disclosures will be carried out by the external auditors and an auditor's report submitted to CySEC on or before 31st May 2017.